AhmedAtya74/Algorithms-analysis-and-design/README.md

 # Algorithms analysis and design

-In this repo, we discuss how to analysis and design algorithms
+In this repo, we will discuss how to analysis and design algorithms